Recipes : Edible

 Gomasio is a delicious condiment to leave on your table and use like salt.
 Rich and flavorful, it is high in vitamins and minerals and is a perfect compliment to vegetable dishes, salads, rice and meat dishes.

-Toast the sesame seeds in a dry skillet, stirring often until they release their aroma and darken, add the kelp pieces and toast just for another minute.
+Toast the Sesame seeds in a dry skillet, stirring often until they release their aroma and darken, add the Kelp pieces and toast just for another minute.
 Take off the heat and let cool.
-Add the nettles and grind the combination just until the seeds are broken and the herbs are in smaller pieces.
-Store the mixture on your table so you use it often!
+Add the Nettles and grind the combination in a mortar and pestle or coffee grinder just until the seeds are broken and the herbs are in smaller pieces.
+Store the mixture on your table and use it often!

 This is a versatile recipe that you can add a variety of ingredients to change the flavor and even add medicinal value to.
 Heat it on as low heat as possible to preserve the nutrients.